priteshgudge/robotics_perception_clustering/writeup.md

 #### 2
-After publishing to the table pointcloud topic and appropriate selection in Rviz
+After publishing to the table pointcloud topic and appropriate selection in Rviz The below image is after selection of /pcl_table topic in Rviz
 ![alt text][pc_table]

 #### 3
-After publishing to the objects pointcloud topic and appropriate selection in Rviz
+After publishing to the objects pointcloud topic and appropriate selection in Rviz.
+The below image is after selection of /pcl_objects topic in Rviz

 ![alt text][pc_table]

 #### 4
 When the clustering algorithm is integrated and the result publised on the /pcl_cluster topic and the topic is subscribed in Rviz.
+The below image is after selection of /pcl_cluster topic in Rviz.
 ![alt text][clustering]